-We have moved from a concept that there are absolute truths that remain unchanged; that truth is not created; it is discovered; and to a view that espouses the idea that truth is not discovered—it is created.
+We have moved from a concept that there are absolute truths that remain unchanged; that truth is not created; it is discovered.
+A large number of people now espouse the idea that truth is not discovered—it is created.

-The view of truth that has permeated our society is called relativism, and it mistakenly believes several things:
+The view of truth that is permeating our society is called relativism, and it mistakenly believes several things:

 • Truth is whatever you belief